xuyuji9000/wechat-playground/workshop-extract-macos-desktop-wechat-chat-data/softwares-to-prepare.md

 - macOS

-  Upgrade your macOS to latest if possible, preferably 12.4+.
+  [Update your macOS](https://support.apple.com/en-us/HT201541) to latest if possible.

 - **Xcode**